 FTT Best Practices

-1. Create Projects that span cooling and heating season
+1. Create Projects that span the cooling and heating seasons

 This is the ideal testing window because:

-• Running in the late afternoon ensures equipment is at steady state compared to running during startup.
+Running in the late afternoon ensures equipment is at a steady state compared to

 3. Test 10 devices a day in the late afternoon